-2.7 It was widely acknowledged that additional resource was required to support families and individuals through the cost-of-living crisis and through a period of recovery.
+2.7 It was widely acknowledged that additional resource was required to support families and individuals through the cost-of-living crisis through a period of recovery.
 This work includes providing information, advice, signposting to food, fuel and financial assistance as well as the ongoing development of, and enhanced wrap around support within the community assistance hubs and warm spaces.

-This allocation allowed 2 additional staff to join the existing, stretched Welfare Support Team in the area providing support to individuals in accessing benefits advice, on-line job-search, learning and employability resources.
+This initiative will work alongside the existing Welfare Support in the area including support to individuals in accessing benefits advice, on-line job-search, learning and employability resources.

-This has made a huge difference in the local area as well as relieving the pressure on the original team.
-Job clubs and local hubs that reach those most in need of support have been re-established and feedback has been very positive.
-Some team realignment has taken place, and the welfare team are now reporting to the Area Poverty Project Manager - Leah Levein.
-There has been a significant increase in the job clubs available for people to attend as well as additional one to one appointments for more complex situations.
+Two additional staff joined the team and have made a huge difference in the local area.
+Job clubs and local hubs to reach those most in need of the support have been established and feedback has been positive.
+Some team realignment has taken place and the welfare team are now reporting to the Area Poverty Project Manager - Leah Levein.